Chicken Katsu Ramen

 Discover how to create crispy chicken katsu ramen with rich broth, tender noodles, and tasty toppings in this easy-to-follow recipe.

-2. Preparing the Broth
+Preparing the Chicken Katsu

-3. Enhancing the Broth
+Making the Ramen Broth

 Cooking the Ramen Noodles